kl1nton/4_MRCS_Bailey_Love/S1_Applied_Basic_Sciences.md

 Section 1 Applied Basic Sciences (SBA)
 ======================================

-## Questions 1-10
+## Questions 1.1-1.10

+??% - F: ?

-### Q1
+### Q1.1
 A 21-year-old footballer presents to A&E with a _stabbing pain_ above his right _knee joint_.
 He states the pain _came on suddenly_ while he was sprinting.
 On examination, he is _unable to extend the leg_ and he _walks with a limp_.
 There is _suprapatellar swelling_ and an _absent knee jerk_.

 What is the likely diagnosis?

-    A. Frature of patella
+    A. Fracture of patella
     B. Injury to posterior cruciate ligament (PCA)
     C. Tear of adductor magnus muscle
     D. Tear of biceps femoris muscle
-    E. Tear of quadriceps tendone
+    E. Tear of quadriceps tendon

 #### Answer: E. Tear of quadriceps tendon - **TRUE**
-- TEST
-- ?
+- A 21-year-old male has sustained an injury of sudden onset, associated with:
+	1. Swelling
+	2. Inability to extend at the knee joint; and
+	3. Absent knee reflex
+This is consistent with an injury to the quadriceps group of muscles that lie in the anterior compartment of the thigh and act as the principal extensors of the knee joint.
+The mechanism of injury is inconsistent with a fractured patella.

-### Q2
+### Q1.2
 During strenuous exercise, what else occurs besides tachycardia?

     A. Rise in PaCO2